Guide:

 16. Triple Combination

-A combination made with three obstacles.
+A combination made with three jumps.

 There we go!
 Which one of these are you trying out today? 😎

-Remember, this is a selection of different types of obstacles in show jumping – there are more of them out there!
+Remember, this is a selection of different types of jumps in show jumping – there are more of them out there!
 Also, names and definitions may vary in different traditions or parts of the world.

 We Think You'd Like These 👇